The Best Shared Bank Accounts

 Looking for something simple?
 Monese should do the trick.
 It is very easy to start a joint account when you have a Monese Personal account.
 Once you invite your partner to join, both of you receive a bank card specifically for purchases your shared bank account.
 For aesthetics, the cards have a "split" design which makes the bank's logo when put together, which is a nice touch.
 In addition, you can create a pot in your joint account to save up for something big with your partner.

 And that’s about it: Monese offers a simple solution for shared expenses and savings.
 If you’re not too concerned about having the most powerful and loaded with features account there is, Monese joint account could be a great choice!

 Joint Bank Accounts: Convenience or Extra Hassle?

 Was this guide helpful?
 We hope you have already found the shared account solution that suits your individual (and common!) needs the best.
-Did we miss any great mobile banks that offer shared accounts in Europe?
-Let us know so we can update this article with your suggestions.
+If you liked this guide, we advise you to take a look at our selection of the most innovative, useful and fun banking app features from Europe's top digital banks.
+And if you feel like we missed any great mobile banks that offer shared accounts in Europe, please let us know so we can update this article with your suggestions.